As Our Parents Age

 After my retinal laser surgery I was told by my doctor to keep close track of the flashes and floaters in my eye.
 I have, going back to the ophthalmologist several times, when I felt the situation had changed.
 Each time the situation was stable.
 But I knew that given my age and nearsightedness, I needed to keep track.

 Two days ago I began to see something that I did not expect.
-Instead of flashes and floaters, a black shadow came out of the top right corner of my eye and then disappeared.
-It did not look like a curtain and did not look live a flash.
+Instead of flashes and floaters, a black shadow came out of the top right corner of my left eye and then disappeared.
+It did not look like a curtain and did not look like a flash.
 Over 24 hours it got worse, so I called the doctor late on Saturday afternoon.
-He met me at his office last evening, half-an-hour later.
+He met me at his office half-an-hour later.

-I have a detached retina, and he scheduled surgery for today–this is urgent.
-I was watching for floaters and flashes but not for shadows.
+I have a detached retina, and he scheduled surgery for the next morning — Sunday.
+This condition requires urgent medical treatment.
+I was watching too much for floaters and flashes and not enough for shadows so I am fortunate that no extreme damage occurred.

 Detached retinas are serious and can lead to blindness.
-Aging children over 40 years old have a greater chance experiencing retina problems — just as their parents.
+Aging children over 40 years old have a greater chance experiencing retina problems — just as their parents do.
 Nearsightedness adds risk.
-It’s wise to know what to look for.

 I will be uploading a few more posts about this process.
 Stay tuned.